xebiarohan/react/3_react_essentials_deep_dive.md

 ```

-5. Setting component types dynammically
+5. Setting component types dynamically
-   - In the above example we saw in Tabs we are passing buttons to <menu> element
+   - In the above example we saw in Tabs we are passing buttons to `<menu>` element
    - But we can make it dynamic, instead of just hard coded menu
    - we can get the type as a prop
-   - If the element type is existing HTML element like ul, menu, div, etc we can pass them as a string
+   - If the element type is existing HTML element like `ul, menu, div`, etc. we can pass them as a string
-   - In case of custom element type that we created like Tabs, App, etc we have to pass it in curly brackets
+   - In case of custom element type that we created like Tabs, App, etc. we have to pass it in curly brackets
-   - example buttonsContainer={Section}
+   - example `buttonsContainer={Section}`
    - In the receiving component we have to wrap the value in a local constant and then use that constant as an element
-   - Or we can pass the prop value with the first capital letter like 'ButtonsContainer' then we dont have to create a local variable
+   - Or we can pass the prop value with the first capital letter like `'ButtonsContainer'` then we don't have to create a local variable

 ```
 export default function Tabs({ children, buttons, buttonsContainer }) {